 - Operating budget: A breakdown of your operating expenses in from a dollars point of view.

-- Break-even analysis: This is a projection of when you can expect your business to become profitable.
+- Break-even analysis: This is a projection of when you can expect your coworking space to become profitable.

 If you are less experienced with finances, fear not!
 You can commission the help of a freelance finance professional or accountant to assist with building this particular section of your business plan.